Gymnocalycium anisitsii

 Gymnocalycium anisitsii is a globular cactus belonging to the family Cactaceae.
 The specific epithet honors the Hungarian pharmacist Dániel Anisits J. (1856-1911).

 Description

-Gymnocalycium anisitsii can be solitary or slowly clustering.
+Gymnocalycium anisitsii can be solitary or slowly clustering with light green, often reddish or purple-tinged, spherical to short columnar shoots.
 It reaches a diameter of 8–15 cm and a height of about 10 cm.
 Sometimes a central spine is present, but it is usually absent.
-The spines are yellowish to brownish, slender, twisted and 1–6 cm long.
+The eight to eleven ribs have pointed humps.
+Sometimes a central spine is present, but usually it is absent.
+The 5-7 spines are yellowish to brownish, slender, twisted and 1–6 cm long.
 The flowers are white to pink, funnel-shaped, up to 4 inches long.
 The red fruits are long and cylindrical, up to 2.5 cm long with a diameter of 1 cm.